You may have heard of the term ‘runner’s body’ in the fitness community.

 How to get a distance runner’s body: 6 training tips

-Now you know all about a runner’s body, here are 6 training tips.
+Now you know all about a runner’s body, here are 6 training tips to help you achieve this physique.

 #1 Run more often